Welcome to Structured Programming 2016!

 - Thursday 9-11am (N115,N116), 11-1pm (N115,N116, N114), 4pm-6 (N115,N116), 4-6pm (N115)

 It is very important that you understand how the course content will be delivered.
 First, the core content will be available in pdfs ahead of time.
 Second, during our allotted lecture times I will work thorugh the material, focusing heavily on problem solving and practical use of the tools you are expected to master.
-So, at each lecture you will have the opportunity to see concepts translated to practice in the same environment that you are expected to use.
+I will also be asking very simple quiz questions in lectures throughout semester via Piazza.
+So, at each lecture you will have the opportunity to see concepts translated to practice in the same environment that you are expected to use, and will have an opportunity to engage through simple quiz questions.
 The live lectures will also be recorded and made available to you on this web page alongside the other material.

 It is up to you to make the most of the resources I am delivering to you.
 Above all, I highly recommend engaging with the material.
 Unless you do this, you will struggle.
 By far the best way to do it is to be an active participant in the lectures.